 8.4.1 Concentrated flux (cflux.f)

 This subroutine is used for user-defined concentrated heat flux, characterized by the parameter USER on the CFLUX card.
-The header and variable description is as follows:
+For the header and variable description the reader is referred to cflux.f in the source code.